physrisk/website-source/articles/2024/another-summer-2024-has-gone-by.md

 from outside the official repositories, so I felt somewhat annoyed due to being prodded and lectured for no real reason.

-Summer experience aside, what is coming for Physics of Risk?
+Summer experiences aside, what is coming for Physics of Risk?
 At the time of writing I do not know.
 I do have material for a rant about my summer experiences with [open access](/tag/open-access/) publishing, but really not much else.
 I expect that the first-party content might become much rarer in